 7: Practice, practice, practice

 Practice makes perfect.
 It’s banal but true.
 Try it, see what works and then improve from there.

-8: Be ready to face scepticism
+8: Be ready to face skepticism

 Praise is sorely lacking from many workplace – including self-praise.
-This may lead to scepticism and resistance from others if you start doing it.
+This may lead to skepticism and resistance from others if you start doing it.
 If this happens, consider carefully if the criticism is because you’ve gone too far – in which case you should listen to it – or if it’s simply that people are not used to it – in which case you should continue doing it.

 Why you should praise yourself

 We can see four major advantages of self-praise.
 First, when you share your successes, others can learn from your best practices and maybe apply them themselves.

 Secondly, genuine enthusiasm is infectious.
 When you share something that made you happy, others become a little happier too.

 Thirdly, you can inspire others to also share their victories, so the whole team becomes better at sharing what works, to the benefit of all.

 And finally, if you are good at praising yourself, you’re not as dependent on receiving praise from others.
 As Spencer Tracy put it: